justindal/ExploreRL/README.md

 ## Using the app

 - Choose an environment to run.
-Environments live in `Shared/Gymnasium/Environments`.
+Environments live as part of the `ExploreRLCore` Swift package.
 - Select an algorithm and configure hyperparameters via the UI controls.
 - Start training or run in evaluation mode to visualize agent interaction and metrics.